BrandonGel/Data-Structure-Algorithms/Program 3 Spell-Check/README.md

 User Instructions
 -
-The program prompts the user for the name of the dictionary file, the name of the document file to be spell-checked, and the name of the file where output should be written.
+The program prompts the user for the name of the dictionary file, the name of the document file to be spell-checked, and the name of the output file.
 The program indicate how long, in seconds, it takes to read the dictionary and how long it takes to spell check the text file, measured in terms of CPU time. small.txt is a sample dictionary file lyrics.txt is a sample input file to be spell-checked out.txt is the correct output file for lyrics.txt